Sarcasm Detection using Hybrid Neural Network: Dataset Collection

-To overcome the limitations related to noise in Twitter datasets, we collected a new \emph{Headlines} dataset\footnote{\url{https://github.com/rishabhmisra/Headlines-Dataset-For-Sarcasm-Detection}} from two news website. \emph{TheOnion}\footnote{\url{https://www.theonion.com/}} aims at producing sarcastic versions of current events and we collected all the headlines from News in Brief and News in Photos categories (which are sarcastic).
+To overcome the limitations related to label and language noise in Twitter-based datasets, we collected a \emph{News Headlines Dataset}\footnote{\url{https://rishabhmisra.github.io/publications}} from two news websites. \emph{TheOnion}\footnote{\url{https://www.theonion.com/}} aims at producing sarcastic versions of current events and we collect all the headlines from News in Brief and News in Photos categories (which are sarcastic).
 We collect real (and non-sarcastic) news headlines from \emph{HuffPost}\footnote{\url{https://www.huffingtonpost.com/}}.
-As a basic exploration, we visualize the word clouds in \Cref{fig:fig1} through which we can see the types of words that occur frequently in each category.
-The general statistics of this dataset along with dataset provided by Semeval challenge\footnote{\url{https://competitions.codalab.org/competitions/17468}} are given in \Cref{tab:table1}.
-We can notice that for Headlines dataset, where text is much more formal in language, percentage of words not available in word2vec vocabulary is much less than Semeval dataset.
+For exploring the text, we visualize the word clouds in \Cref{fig:fig1a} and \Cref{fig:fig1b} through which we can see the types of words that occur frequently in each category.
+The general statistics of this dataset along with Twitter-based dataset provided by Semeval challenge\footnote{\url{https://competitions.codalab.org/competitions/17468}} are given in \Cref{tab:table1}.
+We can notice that for News Headlines Dataset, the percentage of words not available in word2vec vocabulary is significantly less than Semeval dataset.

-This new dataset has following advantages over the existing Twitter datasets: \begin{itemize} \item Since news headlines are written by professionals in a formal manner, there are no spelling mistakes and informal usage.
-This reduces the sparsity and also increases the chance of finding pre-trained embeddings. \item Furthermore, since the sole purpose of \emph{TheOnion} is to publish sarcastic news, we get high quality labels with much less noise as compared to twitter datasets. \item Unlike tweets which are replies to other tweets, the news headlines we obtained are self-contained.
+To summarize, the \emph{News Headlines Dataset} has following advantages over the existing Twitter datasets: \begin{itemize} \item Since news headlines are written by professionals in a formal manner, there are no spelling mistakes or informal usage.
+This reduces the sparsity and also increases the chance of finding pre-trained embeddings. \item Since the sole purpose of \emph{TheOnion} is to publish sarcastic news, we get high quality labels with much less noise as compared to Twitter-based datasets. \item Unlike tweets which are replies to other tweets, the news headlines we obtained are self-contained.
 This would help us in teasing apart the real sarcastic elements. \end{itemize}